Explore

 Step 6.
 Release

 One of the final software development process steps is the app release.
-This involves taking the app to marketplaces (App Store, Google Play).
+This involves taking the app to the App Store and Google Play.

-If the app publication is not planned and the software product is developed individually for internal use within the company, the deployment phase is replaced by implementation.
+If you didn’t plan the app publication and developed the software product individually for internal use within the company, implementation replaces the deployment phase.
 A typical deployment stage involves installing, configuring, and enabling the software application for use and monitoring.

 Step 7.
 Maintenance